 Once reset on The Leptin Rx, what should I consider doing?

 - Plan on eating a straight forward paleo template.
-If you are active, you can add carbohydrates from 10% to 20-30% of your diet.
-The diet is still a high fat moderate protein paleo template outlined in Art DeVany’s, Robb Wolf’s, and Mark Sisson’s books.
+If you want to improve performance or longevity I would tell you adding more seafood to that template is a smart move.
+If you are active, you can add carbohydrates from 10% to 20-30% of your diet within the proper long light seasons.
+The diet is still a high fat moderate protein paleo template outlined in my book, The Epi-Paleo Rx, Art DeVany’s, Robb Wolf’s, and Mark Sisson’s books.

 - Upon rising within one hour eat 50% of your daily carbs with 25 grams of protein and 20-30 grams of fats.